svkucheryavski/mdatoolsm.gitbook/chapter4/text.md

 |`cvres`|An object with PCA results for cross-validation (if used).|
 |`testres`|An object with PCA results for test set (if provided).|

 As you can see there are no scores, explained variance values, residuals and so on.
-Because they actually are not part of the PCA model, they are results of applying the model to a calibration set.
+Because they actually are not parts of the PCA model, they are results of applying the model to a calibration set.
 But loadings, eigenvalues, number of calculated components, methods used for data preprocessing, parameters of cross-validation and statistical limits for the residuals are properties of the model.
 Here is an example on how to look at the loading values (first five rows):

 ```matlab
 show(m.loadings(1:5, :))